Vietnam

 Note: It is recommended to check the visa stamp when collecting your passport as some travellers receive a single-entry visa despite requesting multi-entry.
 Multiple entry visas can also be arranged on arrival.

-Visa-on-arrival (VOA) – with pre-approval letter
+Visa-on-arrival (VOA) – with a pre-approval letter

 Before arriving in Vietnam, travellers who wish to apply for a visa-on-arrival (VOA) must first obtain a VOA Approval Letter.
 Contact Asian Trails Vietnam for assistance.